mbetbadal/portfolio/docs/README.md

-a# Michelle Betbadal's Technical Writing Portfolio
+# Michelle Betbadal's Technical Writing Portfolio

 ## 👋 About Me
 I’m a technical writer and content designer with over five years of experience documenting complex cloud and AI technologies at IBM.
 I specialize in simplifying enterprise software for a wide range of users, from system administrators to business users.